What Is Managed Care?

 Predictability of cost

-You negotiate a contract rate with an MCO, and that is the full amount you pay.
-The MCO is at risk for additional costs above and beyond the contract rate — not the state.
-Freedom from surprise or variable health care costs allows states to produce a more stable, predictable state budget year after year.
+Once you negotiate a contract rate with an MCO, that is the full amount you pay.
+The MCO is responsible for any additional costs above and beyond the contract rate — not the state.
+Freedom from surprise or changing health care costs allows you to produce a more stable, predictable budget year after year.

 Extra services for members

-MCOs are encouraged to offer additional services beyond what Medicaid contracts require, so your citizens can benefit from value-added programs like GED attainment/educational support, job training, nutrition counseling, free transportation to appointments, and more.
+MCOs typically provide additional and innovative services beyond what Medicaid contracts require.
+This means your citizens benefit from value-added programs such as health outreach programs, opioid treatment, job placement and readiness, nutrition counseling, free transportation to appointments, and mobile wellness centers.

 Coordination of care